 This is one of the most abundant and ubiquitous of the recognized trace elements in the biosphere.
-Inorganic bromide is the ionic form of Br which exerts therapeutic as well as toxic effects.
-An enhanced intake of bromide could interfere with the metabolism of I at the wholebody level.
-In the thyroid gland the biological behavior of bromide is more similar to the biological behavior of iodide ^[100].

-In our previous studies, we found a significant age-related increase of Br content in human thyroid [27,28,31-34].
+The inorganic bromide is the ionic form of Br that exerts therapeutic as well as toxic effects.
+An enhanced intake of bromide could interfere with the metabolism of I at the whole-body level.
+In the thyroid gland the biological behavior of bromide is more similar to the biological behavior of iodide99.
+In our previous studies, we found a significant age-related increase of Br content in human thyroid^{27,28,0-33}.
 Therefore, a goitrogenic and, probably, carcinogenic effect of excessive Br levels in the thyroid of old females was assumed.
 On the one hand, elevated levels of Br in NG tissues, observed in the present study, supports this conclusion.
-But, on the other hand, bromide compounds, especially potassium bromide (KBr), sodium bromide (NaBr), and ammonium bromide (NH4Br), are frequently used as sedatives in Russia ^[101].
+But, on the other hand, bromide compounds, especially potassium bromide (KBr), sodium bromide (NaBr), and ammonium bromide (NH4Br), are frequently used as sedatives in Russia101.
 It may be the reason for elevated levels of Br in specimens of patients with NG.